admpub/httpscerts/certificates/README.md

-# httpscerts
+# https/certificates
 A simple library to generate server certs and keys for HTTPS support directly within your Go program.

 The code is modified from http://golang.org/src/crypto/tls/generate_cert.go.

 Use this library for testing purposes only, e.g. to experiment with the built-in Go HTTPS server.
 Do NOT use in production!

-PR for this fork is https://github.com/kabukky/httpscerts/pull/1.
+PR for this library is https://github.com/kabukky/httpscerts and https://github.com/gerald1248/httpscerts.

 # Usage